The latest in fertility news: Why you should choose freeze all IVF cycles

 Over the decades, assisted reproductive technology has continued to change and evolve, especially in the area of in vitro fertilization (IVF).
 At IVFMD we provide our patients with the highest level of care and the very latest advances to maximize the chance of success with IVF treatment.
 Recently we have seen a shift toward freeze all IVF cycles rather than fresh embryo cycles.

 Reviewing the history of IVF

-In a traditional IVF cycle, the patient’s eggs are retrieved, fertilized, and grow into embryos; five days later, one or two of the highest grade embryos are transferred into the uterus.
+In a traditional IVF cycle the patient’s eggs are retrieved, fertilized and grown into embryos.
+Five days later one or two of the highest grade embryos are transferred into the uterus.
 In a freeze all IVF cycle, all embryos of high quality are flash frozen through a quick freezing process called vitrification for future transfer.